 ---|---|---|

-Ecological Information | Details on local plants and restoration efforts | Bird watching opportunities |
+Ecological Information | Details on local plants and restoration efforts | Birdwatching opportunities |

 Maritime History | Information on Stead Street Wharf | Historical role in Invercargill |

-Railroad Significance | Insights about the replica Lady Barkly steam train | Connection to the city's past |
+Railroad Significance | Insights into historical rail connections | Link to the city’s past |

-Trestle Bridge | Context of the remains of the railway trestle bridge | Historical significance |
+Trestle Bridge | Context of railway trestle bridge remains | Historical significance |

 Pleasure Bay Lagoon | Unique ecology details | Importance of local biodiversity |